 Survivorship Periods Explained

 Many wills and trust documents will include a survivorship period.
-This feature states that the beneficiaries of the estate may not inherit assets unless they live for a certain amount of time after the person who created the trust or will passes away.
-This period is known as the survivorship period and can range from five to 60 days.
+This clause states that the beneficiaries of the estate may not inherit assets unless they live for a certain amount of time after the person who created the trust or will passes away.
+This period is known as the survivorship period, and can range from five to 60 days.
 For instance, a trust might state that a beneficiary must survive the creator of the trust for 60 days to receive the property granted.

 Usually, survivorship periods don’t surpass 60 days.
 If this period surpasses 120 days, it could put the tax-free estate transfer of assets to a surviving spouse at risk.
-While most estates won’t have to pay a federal estate tax, a long survivorship period isn’t necessary.
+While most estates won’t have to pay a federal estate tax, a long survivorship period also isn’t necessary.

 State Laws and Survivorship Periods